 Employees are to park in the lot and parking deck across Brewster Street.
-The east (towards Higher Ground Secondary Academy) lot is reserved for guests and for employees with special mobility needs.
+The east (towards Higher Ground Secondary Academy) and middle school lot is reserved for guests and for employees with special mobility needs.
 Please speak to Designated Administrators regarding parking in the east lot.